jeswineldho/snubes-demo/README.md

 - Files for creating the Redux store is inside /src/redux
 - Imports for Bulma CSS can be found inside /src/theme
 - Assets and images required can be found inside src/assets

+As per the requirements, I have used ipapi.co as an IP lookup service to get the location of the user and prefill the country code.
+This doesn't require the need for asking location permissions from the user.